-Therefore, \textit{\textbf{measurements or observables}} are those functions defined on the space $ \mathcal{EL} $ of solutions to the Euler-Lagrange equations, and hence by adopting the Lagrangian formalism a classical field theory can be thought of as the study of \textit{the critical locus} of the action functional as indicated in Remark \ref{rmk on critical locus}.
-In other words, a classical field theory can be realized as a \textit{\textbf{formal moduli problem}} (in the sense of \cite{Lurie}) cut out by a system of PDEs determined by the corresponding Euler-Lagrange equations.
-Note that instead of a na\"{\i}ve moduli we consider it as a \textit{derived} moduli problem (the reason will be discussed below) and we would like to understand the \textit{local} classical observables $Obs^{\textit{cl}}(U)$ for all open subset $ U \subseteq M $ as well.
-Therefore, the assignment
+Therefore, \textit{measurements or observables} are those functions defined on the space $ \mathcal{EL} $ of solutions to the Euler-Lagrange equations, and hence by adopting the Lagrangian formalism, a classical field theory can be thought of as a study of the \textit{critical locus} of the action functional as indicated in Remark \ref{rmk on critical locus}.